museumcomputernetwork/mcn-2020-git-haiku/index.md

-White cloud of mist
+First white snow of fall
-Penetrating the very rock,
+from cold streamlets for the sea
-are darkened
+Companion butterfly!